 Burglary is often referred to as breaking and entering even though technically no forced entry needs to have been made.
 Further, no theft needs to take place—only physically being on someone else's property without permission, with the intent to commit a crime.

 The definitions and penalties of the various degrees of burglary include:

 To be convicted of burglary, it must be proven that you entered a structure, dwelling, or enclosure with such intentions as mentioned above.
 If you were simply on someone's property unlawfully, your Prince George's County burglary attorney could argue your charge down to one of trespassing, bringing much lighter penalties.

 At Gracia & Mintz, we work hard to get our clients' charges reduced, dropped, or dismissed.
 We know you value your freedom and we strive to preserve it by fighting your burglary charges.
-Our Prince George's County burglary lawyers can listen to your side of the story and prepare a strong defense strategy to protect you at all costs form a conviction.
+Our Prince George's County burglary lawyers can listen to your side of the story and prepare a strong defense strategy to protect you at all costs from a conviction.
 We can be reached at any time and we look forward to putting our experience to work for you!